Aeroluna/LunaCoopMod/README.md

   - Regenerates energy by consuming nearby Infested Troopers or Infested Civilians.
 Normal means of energy regeneration are suppressed.
   - Benefits from Automated Mitosis upgrade.

 I know they were originally meant to be Valkyries, but hey, they're Liberators, so give them Defender Mode!
-Also gives more reason to invest in sky Stukov.
+Defender Mode covers significantly less ground than an Infested Siege Tank, but it has more DPS.

 - Buffed P1 to also affect Brood Queens.
 - Removed prepare time from Ocular Symbiote and Spawn Broodlings.